bluedotdao/bondzier/docs/BondzierFactory.md

+Constructor accepts two adress params:

+bondzierContractAddress: The address of the deployed Bondzier implementation contract.
+This contract will be cloned and initialised for each newly created Bondzier market.

+tokenContractAddress: The address of a erc1155 contract that implements register and mint functions.

 ### `allContractsLength() → uint256` (external)

-Returns how many bondzier markets have been creaetes
+Returns how many bondzier markets have been created

 ### `predictAddress(bytes32 _salt) → address` (public)

-Provided with salt, predicts the address of the cloned bondzier contract
+Predicts the address of the cloned bondzier contract

 ### `createBondzier(bool _isNonFungible, uint256 _amnt, uint256 _total, uint256[6] _points, address _owneraddress, uint256 _endTime, string _uri, bytes32 _salt, bytes data) → address` (public)